apereo/cas/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 ```

 ### Principal Attribute

 MFA can be triggered for all users/subjects carrying a specific attribute that matches configured attribute value.
 The attribute
 value is a regex pattern and must match the provider
 id of an available MFA provider described above.
 See below to learn about how to configure MFA settings.

+### Adaptive

+MFA can be triggered based on the specific nature of a request that may be considered suspicious.
+For instance,
+you may want all requests that are submitted from a specific IP pattern, or from a particular geographical location
+to be forced to go through MFA.
+CAS is able to adapt itself to various properties of the incoming request
+and will route the flow to execute MFA.
+See [this guide](Configuring-Adaptive-Authentication.html) for more info.

 ### Opt-In Request Parameter

 MFA can be triggered for a specific authentication request, provided
 the initial request to the CAS `/login` endpoint contains a parameter
 that indicates the required MFA authentication flow.
 The parameter name